open/close all folders

 - Flight: He is somehow capable of this despite the fact that his wings look way too small to lift him.

-- Heel-Face Turn: After being beaten by the Mario Bros., he shows up later to vouch for the Bros. to the Beanbean soldiers to help let them through, despite not appearing to have any motivation for this.
+- Heel–Face Turn: Of a sort.
+After being beaten by the Mario Bros., he shows up later to vouch for the Bros. to the Beanbean soldiers to help let them through, despite not appearing to have any motivation for this.